 Part 3 - Line 4a

 ADVANCING MARIJUANA JUSTICE.
-THE MOVEMENT FOR MARIJUANA LEGALIZATION HAS GROWN EXPONENTIALLY, BUT IN 2021 THERE WERE STILL MORE THAN 300,000 ARRESTS FOR MARIJUANA POSSESSION, AND THE COMMUNITIES THAT HAVE SUFFERED THE MOST UNDER PROHIBITION ARE NOT BENEFITING FROM THE BURGEONING LEGAL INDUSTRY AT THE SCALE THEY DESERVE.
-DPA SERVES AS THE LEGALIZATION MOVEMENT'S TECHNICAL POLICY ADVISOR, CENTERING COMMUNITY REINVESTMENT, RACIAL EQUITY, AND SOCIAL JUSTICE IN OUR APPROACH.
-HIGHLIGHTS FROM THE PAST YEAR:- SPEARHEADED EFFORTS TO REPEAL MARIJUANA PROHIBITION IN CONGRESS - SUPPORTED EFFORTS TO DECRIMINALIZE MARIJUANA IN SEVERAL JURISDICTIONS- ADVOCATED FOR THE FAITHFUL IMPLEMENTATION OF THE GROUNDBREAKING RACIAL EQUITY AND SOCIAL JUSTICE PROVISIONS IN NEW YORK'S LEGALIZATION LAW.
+THE MOVEMENT FOR MARIJUANA LEGALIZATION HAS GROWN EXPONENTIALLY.
+BUT IN 2021 THERE WERE STILL MORE THAN 300,000 ARRESTS FOR POSSESSION, AND THE COMMUNITIES THAT HAVE SUFFERED THE MOST UNDER PROHIBITION ARE NOT BENEFITING FROM THE BURGEONING LEGAL INDUSTRY AT THE SCALE THAT IS NEEDED TO REPAIR THE HARMS OF DECADES OF PROHIBITION AND PUNISHMENT.
+DPA SERVES AS THE LEGALIZATION MOVEMENT'S TECHNICAL ADVISOR AND MORAL COMPASS CENTERING COMMUNITY REINVESTMENT, RACIAL EQUITY, AND SOCIAL JUSTICE IN MARIJUANA POLICY.
+HIGHLIGHTS FROM THE PAST YEAR:- SPEARHEADED EFFORTS TO REPEAL MARIJUANA PROHIBITION IN CONGRESS WHILE LEADING THE MARIJUANA JUSTICE COALITION, WITH ALLIES LIKE THE ACLU AND CENTER FOR AMERICAN PROGRESS - SUPPORTED EFFORTS TO DECRIMINALIZE MARIJUANA IN SEVERAL JURISDICTIONS, PARTICULARLY THE SOUTH, THE MIDWEST, AND OTHER PLACES WHERE LEGALIZATION IS NOT POLITICALLY VIABLE BUT THE IMPACT OF PROHIBITION HAS BEEN SEVERE- ADVOCATED FOR THE FAITHFUL IMPLEMENTATION OF THE GROUNDBREAKING RACIAL EQUITY AND SOCIAL JUSTICE PROVISIONS IN NEW YORK'S LEGALIZATION LAW.

 Name (title) | Role | Hours | Compensation |